 In order to ensure high quality medical care and better outcomes for individuals with Alzheimer’s, the disease must be diagnosed, care must be planned, and the diagnosis must be noted in the individual’s medical record.
 Studies also suggest that an early diagnosis and care planning improve a caregiver’s long-term health.
 Yet, about half of those with Alzheimer’s and other dementias have not been diagnosed.
 Consistent with the National Alzheimer’s Plan’s call for timely diagnosis and education for newly-diagnosed individuals, the Health Outcomes, Planning, and Education (HOPE) for Alzheimer’s Act (S. 709/H.R.
 1507) would increase diagnosis of Alzheimer’s disease, provide information on medical and non-medical services for newly-diagnosed patients and their families, and document the diagnosis in the patient’s medical record.
 Learn more

-Other Legislation We Have Supported:
+Other Legislation We Support:

 Search THOMAS for more information about the bills above.